Suryanshjamwal/Real-Estate-IRELAND/readme.md

 Common filter for each visual - Year and County

 Avg.
-Property price and number of for sale properties can be quried according to property standard (new/second-hand).
+Property price and number of for sale properties can be queried according to property standard (new/second-hand).

 Avg.
 Rent and number of rental properties can be distinguished on total bedrooms.